SciML/SurrogatesBase.jl/README.md

 `update_hyperparameters!(s, prior)` and `hyperparameters(s)` **must** be implemented.

 Calling `update_hyperparameters!(s, prior)` updates the hyperparameters of the surrogate `s` by performing hyperparameter optimization using the information in `prior`.
 After the hyperparameters of `s` are updated, `s` is fit to past evaluations.
-Calling `hyperparameters(s)` returns a `NamedTuple`, in which names are hyperparameters and values are currently used values of hyperparameters in `s`.
+Calling `hyperparameters(s)` returns current values of hyperparameters.

 ### Example